Extending Pyramid

 If you are creating a higher-level framework atop the Pyramid codebase that contains "template" code

-(skeleton code rendered by a user via pcreate -t foo
+(skeleton code rendered by a user via pcreate -t foo), for the purposes of uniformity with

 other "development environment" packages, we offer some guidelines below.